Anne Marie Granau

 Orchestras and ensembles

-AMG has worked with some of the best ensembles and orchestras in Denmark such as The Royal Danish Opera Orchestra (Det Kongelige Kapel), South Denmark Philharmonic (Sønderjyllands Symfoniorkester), Danish Chamber Orchestra (Danmarks Underholdningsorkester), Concerto Copenhagen, Athelas Sinfonietta, Den Jyske Opera, Ensemble Storstrøm, Esbjerg Ensemble, Ars Nova Copenhagen and Danish National Vocal Ensemble (DR Vokalensemble).
+AMG has worked with some of the best ensembles and orchestras in Denmark such as The Royal Danish Opera Orchestra (Det Kongelige Kapel), Aalborg SO, South Denmark Philharmonic (Sønderjyllands Symfoniorkester), Danish Chamber Orchestra (Danmarks Underholdningsorkester), Concerto Copenhagen, Athelas Sinfonietta, Den Jyske Opera, Ensemble Storstrøm, Esbjerg Ensemble, Ars Nova Copenhagen and Danish National Vocal Ensemble (DR Vokalensemble).

 Nurturing young talent